Reviews of Peter James, Dana Stabenow, and more…

 New York: Grove Press, 2012. $15.00

-Alice LaPlante’s debut novel, Turn of Mind, is the first work of fiction to win the Wellcome Trust Book Prize for medical writing.
+Alice LaPlante’s debut novel, Turn of Mind, is the first work of fiction to win the Welcome Trust Book Prize for medical writing.
 This may seem a strange niche for a mystery novel, but LaPlante’s book does not slot easily into any genre.

 The story is told from the viewpoint of Dr. Jennifer White, a brilliant surgeon sinking into the abyss of Alzheimer’s disease and, as such, the archetype of the unreliable narrator.
 The reader can trust very little of what Jennifer says in terms of when and where she is, whom she is with, or what she has done.
 Her perception of reality—and therefore also her narrative—is distorted by the illness.
 LaPlante leaves it to the reader to navigate Jennifer’s skewed perceptions, just as Jennifer herself tries to do, though she increasingly fails.